TeamREPENTOGON/REPENTOGON/documentation/docs/Camera.md

     ???+ example "Example Code"
         ```lua
-        local camera = Game():GetCurrentRoom():GetCamera()
+        local camera = Game():GetRoom():GetCamera()
         ```

 ## Functions

 ### SetFocusPosition () {: aria-label='Functions' }
 #### void SetFocusPosition ( [Vector](Vector.md) Pos ) {: .copyable aria-label='Functions' }
+Sets the camera's current focus position, causing it to shift towards the specified position

+The camera will only move if the current room size is larger than 1x1.
+If the room size is 1x1 or smaller, the camera will remain stationary and this function will do nothing.

-The camera will attempt to focus on the specified position.
-Currently, this must be called every frame or else the game will stop trying to focus on it.
+This function must be called on every game update, otherwise the game will override the camera's position.

 ___
 ### SnapToPosition () {: aria-label='Functions' }
 #### void SnapToPosition ( [Vector](Vector.md) Pos ) {: .copyable aria-label='Functions' }
-Immediately moves the camera to the specified position.
-As of now, this function seems to be either bugged or not made to work with Active Cam as this mode will snap back to its intended position on the next camera update.
+Sets the camera's position instantly to the specified position.

+The camera will only move if the current room size is larger than 1x1.
+If the room size is 1x1 or smaller, the camera will remain stationary and this function will do nothing.

+Additionally, if the "Active Cam" setting is enabled, the camera won't move camera.

+This function must be called on every game update, otherwise the game will override the camera's position.

 ___